 The NHTSA’s data includes any vehicle with a gross weight over 10,000 pounds as a “large truck.”
 Since the average passenger vehicle weighs about 3,000 pounds, however, even a collision with a smaller “large truck” can cause serious injuries to those in the passenger vehicle.
 A fully-loaded tractor-trailer may weigh up to 80,000 pounds and cause catastrophic damage in a collision.

-Experienced Texas truck accident lawyers at Williams & Brown LLP view these numbers with concern.
+Experienced Texas truck accident lawyers at Brown Trial Firm, PLLC view these numbers with concern.
 Overall, motor vehicle accident numbers have been dropping in the U.S. in recent years, which makes the news of an increase in truck-related deaths even more troubling.